 - The index can't contain a function-based column.

-- All columns of the index are allowed.
+- None of the columns of the index are nullable.

 - Streams are limited to 10,000 tables.

 - Oracle multi-tenant architecture (CDB/PDB) isn't supported.

 - Oracle Autonomous Database isn't supported.

 - Secure Sockets Layer (SSL) authentication isn't supported.

 - Events from tables that don't have a primary key won't contain the information required to perform a merge operation on the consumer side.

 - Events have a size limitation of 3 MB.